 Results and Benefits

-Mitchell Bros has reduced its general waste collection significantly since the Bin Trim action plan was put in place.
-General waste collection has been reduced from a 660L bin once or twice per week to once every three weeks.
-Aaron is now saving $1,500 on his annual waste bill and is recycling an additional 35,000 litres of waste annually.
+MORE 4x4 has reduced its general waste collection significantly since the Bin Trim action plan was put in place.
+General waste collection has been reduced from a 660L bin once a day to twice per week.
+Aaron is now saving $4,500 to $5,000 on his annual waste bill and is recycling an additional 70,000 to 80,000 litres of waste annually.